kubernetes/enhancements/keps/sig-auth/5018-dra-adminaccess/README.md

   the control so that anyone can apply labels to namespaces, but they can't prevent the check from running.
 - RBAC++: This is not available yet, especially for the DRA timeframe.
+- Read-mode: Read-mode is too restrictive.
+AdminAccess is more like root access in that it may grant additional permissions and there needs to be checks to prevent normal users from bypassing.